maplibre/maplibre-native/platform/linux/README.md

 # Linux

-A simple map application and test suite for Linux based on [Mapbox GL Native](../../README.md) and [GLFW](https://github.com/glfw/glfw).
+A simple map application and test suite for Linux based on MapLibre GL Native and [GLFW](https://github.com/glfw/glfw).

 We are using Ubuntu for development.
 While the software should work on other distributions as well, we are not providing explicit build instructions here.